As an Amazon Associate, I get commissions for purchases made through links in this post. At no extra cost to you! ^_^

 If like me you’re still checking government websites daily to see if you can travel to Japan, you’re probably disappointed with what you find.

-Fortunately there are ways to experience Japan from the comfort of your own home.
-Online retail therapy being one of the most fun ways!
+Fortunately, there are ways to experience Japan from the comfort of your own home.
+Online retail therapy is one of the most fun ways!